dgaydukov/nodejs-cce-core-exchange/readme.md

 ### API

+All API calls are under `./src/app/api` folder.
+For the demonstration purpose all endpoints made as simple HTTP REST service.
+In real-world application, this is not a good approach, in terms of speed and availability.
+So in real exchange you would better to use `websocket` or any message broker, like `kafka`.

 ### Running tests
 To run tests, type in consoel `npm test`.
 This will run all tests under ./test folder.
 If you want to run specific file, try `npm run test:main`.
 Change filename in `package.json`.